oroinc/documentation/backend/setup/demo-environment/docker.rst

 About this Project
 ------------------

-This repository provides a Docker Compose configuration file (docker-compose.yaml) and demonstrates how you can run different applications and required services in containers.
-We provide images with the Community Edition of Oro applications in the public Docker Hub.
+This repository provides a Docker Compose configuration file (compose.yaml) and demonstrates how to run different applications and required services in containers. ro Inc. provides images with applications Community Edition in public Docker Hub.

 .. important:: This deployment is NOT intended for a production environment.